12 Sights in Messina, Italy (with Map and Images)

 4. Monastero di Santa Maria di Mili

-The Norman church of Santa Maria di Mili is one of the oldest examples of Norman religious architecture in Sicily and the city of Messina.
-The church, with the adjoining former monastery, stands on the left bank of the Mili stream near the village of Mili San Pietro, in the municipality of Messina.
+The Norman church of Santa Maria di Mili is one of the oldest testimonies of Norman religious architecture in Sicily and the city of Messina.
+The church, with the adjoining former monastery, stands on the left bank of the Mili stream near the town of Mili San Pietro, in the municipality of Messina.

 5. Santuario di Dinnammare